Lytol/kapo/README.md

 ----

 - [ ] Addresses
+- [ ] Refactor crypto into its own package
 - [ ] Refactor mining into "seal" per Ethereum
 - [ ] Scripting
 - [ ] Networking